-[Dinah & Coralie] Aside from on-the-ground leadership in a new market, we bring MASSIVart experience and expertise in business development, marketing, public relations, branding, strategy development, collaborations, creativity and a significant local and global network.
+Aside from on-the-ground leadership in a new market, I bring experience and expertise in business development, marketing, public relations, branding, strategy development, collaborations and creativity.

 – How does what MASSIVart offers fit into Toronto’s cultural/art scene and is there a need for it?

-[Dinah & Coralie] Being one of the most multicultural cities in Canada with well-traveled audiences, we believe Toronto is not only ready for but craving more inspiration and memorable experiences.
-That said, the desire for art and culture in our city has never been more prevalent as seen via crowds, excitement and elevated community engagement at recent activities such as Bjarke Ingels’ Serpentine Pavilion, TIFF, Toronto Fashion Week, TO Light Fest, Toronto Ice Festival, Artist Project, the Beach’s Winter Stations, AGO’s Yayoi Kusama: Infinity Mirrors exhibition, Bata Shoe Museum’s Manolo Blahnik: The Art of Shoes, ROM’s Dior exhibit, not to mention, countless compelling brand activations and events.
-We feel, now more than ever, that people are looking for greater connectivity, authentic experiences and emotional memories that are often driven by advanced creativity.
+Being one of the most multicultural cities in Canada with well-traveled audiences, I believe Toronto is not only ready for but craving more inspiration and memorable experiences.
+That said, the desire for art and culture in the city has never been more prevalent as seen via crowds, excitement and elevated community engagement at recent activities such as Bjarke Ingels’ Serpentine Pavilion, TIFF, Toronto Fashion Week, TO Light Fest, Toronto Ice Festival, Artist Project, the Beach’s Winter Stations, AGO’s Yayoi Kusama: Infinity Mirrors exhibition, Bata Shoe Museum’s Manolo Blahnik: The Art of Shoes, ROM’s Dior exhibit, not to mention, countless compelling brand activations and events.
+I feel, now more than ever, that people are looking for greater connectivity, authentic experiences and emotional memories that are often driven by advanced creativity.

 – What would be your dream project and/or client?

-[Dinah & Coralie] We love collaborating with developers and architects to put the finishing touches on their projects with art that enhances and integrates into their design aesthetic seamlessly.
-We’re also highly passionate about unique content generation and collaborations as we love to imagine and bring projects to life.
-Our dream project would be bringing a renowned (luxury) brand and an inspiring artist together to collaborate on a bespoke campaign or project.
-We love capturing audiences and taking brands to new levels.
+I love collaborating with developers and architects to put the finishing touches on their projects with art that enhances and integrates into their design aesthetic seamlessly.
+I’m also highly passionate about unique content generation and collaborations as I love to imagine and bring projects to life.
+My dream project would be bringing a renowned brand and an inspiring artist together to collaborate on a bespoke campaign or project.
+I love capturing audiences and taking brands to new levels.

 – Why did you choose to work in the art and culture space?